Andrea Dworkin: Fiction

-Dworkin published three fictional works after achieving notability as a feminist author and activist.
+Dworkin published three fictional works after achieving notice as a feminist author and activist.
 She published a collection of short stories, the new womans broken heart in 1980.
 Her first novel, Ice and Fire, was originally published in the United Kingdom in 1986.
 It is a first-person narrative, detailing violence and abuse; Susie Bright has claimed that it amounts to a modern feminist rewriting of one of the Marquis de Sade's most famous works, Juliette.
 However, Dworkin aimed to depict men's harm to women as normalized political harm, not as eccentric eroticism.
-Dworkin's second novel, Mercy, reviewed by The New York Times as a Bildungsroman, was first published in the United Kingdom in 1990.
+Dworkin's second novel, Mercy, reviewed by the New York Times as a Bildungsroman, was first published in the United Kingdom in 1990.
 According to The Telegraph, the novels "were not popular".

 Dworkin's short fiction and novels often incorporated elements from her life and themes from her nonfiction writing, sometimes related by a first-person narrator.
 Critics have sometimes quoted passages spoken by characters in Ice and Fire as representations of Dworkin's own views.
 Dworkin, however, wrote "My fiction is not autobiography.
 I am not an exhibitionist.
 I do not show myself.
 I am not asking for forgiveness.
 I do not want to confess.
 But I have used everything I know—my life—to show what I believe must be shown so that it can be faced.
 The imperative at the heart of my writing—what must be done—comes directly from my life.
 But I do not show my life directly, in full view; nor even look at it while others watch."